 St. John the Baptist and St. Bartholomew, the Apostle Parish Church

+The oldest of three sanctuaries in Kazimierz Dolny (the parish existed here already in 1325) was erected in place of the original roman-gothic temple.
+Its beginnings date back to 1325, when the parish was first established.
+The sanctuary was built by Jakub Balin in the so called Lublin renaissance style (the last reconstruction took place during the years 1610-1613).
 Among other, the oldest organ in Poland from 1620, cordwains (gold leathers), renaissance tombstones, as well as choir stalls can be found inside the church (the stalls are in the presbyterium).

 Apostle Parish Church

 In the place of the present church, there used to be another building, the Holy Spirit church or chapel, mentioned already in 1530.
 The sanctuary in its present form was consecrated in 1671.
 The church is an example of the so called Lublin renaissance.
 The church was built of stone during the years 1649-1670.
 The front and rear facades are capped with renaissance gables, resembling the front gable of the parish church "Fara", ornamented with pilasters and niches.
 Under the presbytery, there are vaults containing coffins and human remains.